 The tour lasts a little over an hour and includes a visit to see the flamingo colony, an expedition through the mangrove, and access to the Ojo de Agua.
 No food or beverages are allowed on board, as a measure in waste reduction and to help protect the environment.
 The boat ride is safe since it goes at a moderate speed, so you won’t need to wear a life vest.
 The itinerary takes you within the estuary, which is a shallow connection where fresh and saltwater meet.

 During the tour of the estuary, on the way to see the flamingos, you can also see ducks, seagulls, pelicans, and a variety of migratory birds.
-If you are wondering when is the best time to go see the flamingos, from December to April you will find the highest concentration of these birds; this is because they hibernate in the reserve during these months.
+If you are wondering when is the best time to go see the flamingos, in autumn and winter you will find the highest concentration of these birds; this is because they hibernate in the reserve during these months.
 However, you can find some flamingos in Celestún throughout the year.

 Why Are the Flamingos so Pink?